nippolito/housing_scrapper/README.md

 That's up to you.
 What I've found more useful is to run it once an hour.
 For that I put it in the crontab:

 `0 * * * * cd /<PATH_TO_PROJECT>/housing_tracker && python3 main.py >> run.log 2>&1`

+You can also set the configuration `infinite_frequency: true` to make the script execute forever -script executes, sleeps 30 seconds, script executes, sleeps 30 seconds, ...-.